mlocati/comuni-italiani/README.md

 This PHP library contains the whole list of Italian Regions (regioni), Provinces (province/UTS), and Municipalities (comuni).

-The data comes from the official [Situas](https://situas.istat.it) service of the Istituto nazionale di statistica (Istat), that publishes its data with the [Creative Commons  versione 4.0 Deed](https://creativecommons.org/licenses/by/4.0/deed) license.
+The data comes from the official [Situas](https://situas.istat.it) service of the Istituto nazionale di statistica (Istat), that publishes its data with the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) .

 ### Installation